Probate Q&A Series

 • Your relationship to the decedent and your interest in the estate.

-• A request to admit the copy to probate under solemn form.
+• A request to admit the lost or destroyed will to probate in solemn form.

-North Carolina General Statutes limit who may file the petition: typically, a person named as executor or an heir.
+North Carolina General Statutes limit who may apply for probate or letters: typically, a person named as executor or another person entitled under the statute.
 See N.C.G.S. § 28A-2-2.

 2. Prove the Lost Will Copy and Due Execution